Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Gradient trajectories and their approximations around strict saddle point

+The proof of this lemma is given in Appendix \ref{Appendix A}.
+Note that the expression for $\H(\hat{\u}_k)$ in the lemma statement is more of a property rather than a definition, where $\norm{\H(\hat{\u}_k)}_2 $ is bounded.
+However, it may not be the case that $\H(\hat{\u}_k) = \mathcal{O}(\epsilon)$.
+In particular, we have the following bound from inequality \eqref{reviewreporteqnew} in Appendix \ref{Appendix B}:

-\begin{remark} The condition $\epsilon < \inf_{{\norm{\u}=1}}\bigg(\limsup_{j\to \infty} \sqrt[j]{\frac{r_j(\u)}{j!}}\bigg)^{-1}$ is necessary but may not be sufficient to guarantee this lemma's result.
+which suggests that $\norm{\H(\hat{\u}_k)}_2 $ could even be a constant-order term; see Appendix \ref{Appendix B} for further details. \begin{remark} The condition $\epsilon < \inf_{{\norm{\u}=1}}\bigg(\limsup_{j\to \infty} \sqrt[j]{\frac{r_j(\u)}{j!}}\bigg)^{-1}$ is necessary but may not be sufficient to guarantee this lemma's result.
 Since evaluating the radius of convergence for an expansion generated by the Rayleigh--Schr\"{o}dinger perturbation analysis is beyond the scope of this work, we only put forth this necessary condition here. \end{remark}

 \begin{remark} Note that the quantity $\inf_{{\norm{\u}=1}}\bigg(\limsup_{j\to \infty} \sqrt[j]{\frac{r_j(\u)}{j!}}\bigg)^{-1} $ is exactly equal to the radius of convergence for the Taylor series expansion of the matrix $\nabla^2 f(\x^* + w \u)$ about $w>0$ for all $\{\u : \norm{\u}_2 = 1\}$, which is strictly positive due to the analytic nature of $f(\cdot)$.
 A proof of this claim is given in Appendix~\ref{Appendix A}. \end{remark}